Phenylketonuria (fen-ul-kee-tuh-NUR-ee-uh), or PKU, is a metabolic disorder that

 some babies are born with.
 It's caused by a defect in the enzyme that breaks down

 the amino acid phenylalanine.

 Newborn babies in the United States have their blood tested for PKU as part of

-This lets doctors start treatment, usually a special diet, right away to help prevent
+screening.
+This lets doctors start treatment, usually a special diet, right away

 What Are the Signs & Symptoms of PKU?